emmanuelHa/download_directory_from_google_drive/README.md

 One option could be to store it on your client side.
 But what if this tree structure is quite specific to a use case?
 Wouldn't it be better to store it externally?
 But where?
+We could think of:
-- **we could think of requesting an API endpoint which does the job**,
+- **requesting an API endpoint which does the job**,
 - **we could think of using directly s3 and boto3**,
 - **we could think of using directly Google Drive**.